 Interestingly, in the early twentieth century, the summer months were seen as the kiss of death for theaters and film studios.
 Now, thanks to advancements in technology and the advent of the blockbuster and its hype, summer is Hollywood's most profitable time of year.
 However, without better pacing and planning, these unseasonable months are a potentially wasted opportunity.

+Although current summer seasons have felt very different from usual because of the Covid-19 pandemic (thanks to those still practicing social distancing and being careful), feature films are a summer staple trying to make a comeback.
 As we (hopefully) move into a world post-Covid, where does the summer blockbuster stand?
 Personally, I don't think it's going anywhere anytime soon.
 Still, I do think that film studios should consider a year-round schedule for their "big-budget" releases.
 As the industry recovers from the effects of the pandemic and audiences cautiously return to theaters while still enjoying at-home releases, it will be interesting to see if scheduling practices change.

 Do you think the summer blockbuster will change or evolve moving forward?
-What's you're favorite blockbuster memory?
+What's your favorite blockbuster memory?
 Mine would have to be either seeing The Lion King for the first time or lining up with my friends to see a Harry Potter movie at midnight on my birthday.
 Let me know in the comments!